 The specific way that closed accounts are treated may depend on which credit score algorithm is used to calculate your score as well as other variables in your credit profile.

-If your account was closed with a balance but remains in good standing, maintain its good standing by continuing to make payments until the account was paid off.
+If your account was closed with a balance but remains in good standing, maintain its good standing by continuing to make payments until the account is paid off.

 If your account was closed due to delinquency, the first thing to do is call your credit card issuer to check the status of the account.
 If the debt hasn’t been sold to a collections agency yet, you’ll want to start paying off the account immediately to prevent it from going to collections.
 You could end up with bad credit if you have a collection account on your file.

-If the account is already in collections, however, whether you should pay it off is an entirely different question that depends on your individual situation.
+If the account is already in collections, however, whether or not you should pay it off is an entirely different question that depends on your individual situation.

 In the tradeline industry, we often get questions about whether closed accounts have an impact on one’s credit and, if so, what value they hold relative to open accounts.